yudidwisaputra71/streamtfhd/README.md

 ```

 ### Start StreamTFHD service
 To start both StreamTFHD service backend and frontend, you can use `systemctl` command.
-Make sure `postgresql` service already running, if not, the StreamTFHD service will fail to start.
+Make sure `postgresql` service already running, if not, the StreamTFHD backend service will not start.

 #### Start StreamTFHD frontend